Omiikay/Artsy-Frontend/README.md

 Details about the back end can be found in this [repo](https://github.com/Omiikay/Artsy-Backend).

+Details about the Android end can be found in this [repo](https://github.com/Omiikay/Artsy-Android).

 ## Overview

 This Angular application provides a responsive user interface for searching and exploring artists using the Artsy API.
 It allows users to browse artist details, view artworks, and manage favorite artists through a modern, intuitive interface.